iloathereality/blog/content/01-why-null-sucks.md

 ## Extensibility

 Sum types can be used for optional values via `Option`-like types.
 But they are not limited to only this.
 You can define your own sum types.
-It's very handy when you need to return errors (See rust [`Result`](https://doc.rust-lang.org/std/result/index.html) for example), define the errors themselves or just in general when you need to hold different kinds (types) of data in one place.
+It's very handy when you need to return errors (See Rust [`Result`](https://doc.rust-lang.org/std/result/index.html) for example), define the errors themselves or just in general when you need to hold different kinds (types) of data in one place.

 ## Explicitness